John Rylands Research Institute and Library: Staff

 Librarians at John Rylands before its merger include Edward Gordon Duff in 1899 and 1900 and Henry Guppy between 1899 and 1948 (joint Librarian with Duff until 1900).
 Duff was responsible for the original library catalogue, compiled between 1893 and 1899: Catalogue of the Printed Books and Manuscripts in the John Rylands Library, Manchester; ed.
 E. G. Duff.
 Manchester: J. E. Cornish, 1899.
 3 vols.
 The cataloguing of the books was done by Alice Margaret Cooke, a graduate of the Victoria University.
 Dr Guppy began publication of the Bulletin of the John Rylands Library in 1903; it later became a journal publishing academic articles and from autumn 1972 the title was changed to the Bulletin of the John Rylands University Library of Manchester (further slight changes have occurred since).

 During the First World War 11 members of staff joined the armed forces; of these only Capt.
 O. J. Sutton, MC, lost his life while serving.
 Other noteworthy members of staff were James Rendel Harris, Alphonse Mingana, the Semitic scholar Professor Edward Robertson (d.
 1964) who was the third librarian, and Moses Tyson, keeper of western manuscripts, afterwards librarian of Manchester University Library.
 Stella Butler, a medical historian, was Head of Special Collections from 2000 until 2009, and she moved to the University of Leeds in 2011 as University Librarian.
-From 2009-2019, Rachel Beckett was Head of Special Collections and Associate Director of The John Rylands Library.
+From 2009 to 2019, Rachel Beckett was Head of Special Collections and Associate Director of The John Rylands Library.
 Christopher Pressler was appointed John Rylands University Librarian and Director of The University of Manchester Library in February 2019.